Sunday, July 25, 2010

 Which Unk tried to adopt as his outlook, too.
 Yeah, when the siren next to Kate Shepard Elementary went off at 12pm every Friday, I still got the willies (“What if the Russians decide to attack at noon on Friday to fool us?!”).
 Luckily, most of the time I was more interested in normal kid things, and was mostly tired of and bored of the H-bomb like everybody else.
 While I'll admit I was petrified during President Kennedy’s famous Cuba speech, I was also spitting mad that a rerun of Mr. Lucky, a show the little Rodster mucho admired for its sophisticated milieu, had been preempted.

-No, I can’t remember a time I wasn’t curious about the night sky—and Mama undoubtedly was the reason for that.
+No, I can’t remember a time I wasn’t curious about the night sky—and Mama undoubtedly was a big part of the reason for that.
 In addition to her interest in nuclear weaponry, war, and brinksmanship, she was into space, at least in the abstract.
 She, aided and abetted by the OM, made sure I had a subscription to the Science Service’s little paperback books, many of which were about space travel and astronomy, before I could even read.
 I had been particularly taken with one volume, Universe, due to the Find-a-Star planisphere bound into its center.
 For the longest time, all I could do was look at this pretty star wheel in the daytime.
 Once I was a little older and had moved to suburbia, though, I got a chance to use it.

 When we were a wee bit older, our campouts lasted a little longer, if not usually all night.
 Long enough to lie back on those blankets (who owned a real sleeping bag?) and stare up at the stars in their multitudes.
 One night, I had a brainstorm.
 Why not go get my Find-a-Star?
 At first it was hard to read the planisphere without blinding myself with one of our big Eveready flashlights (“rabbit lights,” we called ‘em).
 Then I got another idea: I had a new flashlight, one I’d got that very Saturday morning in the toy aisle of S.H.
-Kress when I was dragged along on one of Mama’s epic shopping trips.
+Kress when I was dragged along on one of Mama’s epic downtown shopping trips.
 Then as now, I was for some reason fascinated by flashlights, and this one was super-cool.
 It had red, green, and blue filters you could switch-in.
 I found that with the red one in place I could, almost magically, read the star finder and still see the stars.

 At first I was badly confused by all those stars.
 Till I glommed onto the fact that the constellation patterns in the sky were much larger than those on my chart.
 I couldn’t find Hercules to save my life, but I could trace the Big Dipper, the Little Dipper, and, coming up over in the east, just over our house, Little Lyra with beautiful blue Vega.
 I was absolutely thunderstruck that I was seeing more than just the usual jumble of stars; I was finally seeing the constellations.
 Heck, I’d even learned the names of two bright stars, Polaris (the North Star!) and Vega.